Independent · Financial District · AKA: Sterne

 - The Bay Area's established high school built entirely for students who learn differently; founded in 1976 and marking its 50th year

-- A strengths-based model: every student has an individualized learning plan, executive-function coaching, and accommodations woven into a full college-preparatory A–G curriculum
+- A strengths-based model: every student has an individualized learning plan, executive-function coaching, and accommodations woven into a full college-preparatory A-G curriculum (the UC/CSU course sequence)

 - Sterne READS delivers structured, research-based dyslexia intervention